 "Surprisingly, the Chinese farms are some of the best," he says.
 Petrossian currently offers several varieties of Chinese caviar, including their Imperial Shassetra and Kaluga, which is amongst the more expensive in their line-up.
 "They actually came to us before they started designing the farms, asking for details about every step of the process, and how we like our caviar to be raised and harvested.
 They were really determined to do it right."
 Because of this, the Chinese caviar is among the most consistent.

 I brought back five tins of sturgeon caviar to Serious Eats World Headquarters where we had a blind tasting.
 The caviars ranged in price from $113 to $481 per 50 gram tin.
 But our favorites were not the most expensive.
-Take a look at our tasting notes in the slideshow above.

 "Good caviar should have distinct eggs that separate when you roll them on the roof of your mouth," says Alexandre.
 "They need to pop," rather than taste mushy.
 When you open a tin, the caviar should be shiny, each egg glistening, not oily or murky.
 "Good caviar sparkles like diamonds," says Alexandre.
 "It makes it quite difficult to take photographs."

 The traditional accompaniments to caviar are Champagne or ice cold vodka.
 "Avoid a heavier red or white wine with caviar," advises Alexander.
 "It will compete with the flavor."
 If tasting a variety of different caviars, drink water or sparkling water between varieties to cleanse your palate.